 When you stay here the Forêt Domaniale des Andaines is right on your doorstep.

 Get up early for the best chance of seeing deer, red squirrels and wild boar.
 Explore the forests and lakes for crested tits, hawfinches, a variety of woodpeckers, birds of prey, egrets and wildfowl.
-Or simply chill in the gite’s grounds – garden birds and regular sightings include black redstarts, stonechats, marsh tits, three varieties of owl, middle-spotted woodpecker, white and grey wagtails, and bats and coypu are resident too.
+Or simply chill in the gite’s grounds – garden birds and regular sightings include black redstarts, stonechats, spotted flychatchers, marsh tits, three varieties of owl, middle-spotted and lesser-spotted woodpeckers, white and grey wagtails, and bats and coypu are resident too.

 Other birdwatching sites within easy reach include: